chunlinwang/websocket-demo/README.md

 - Houbi https://huobiapi.github.io/docs/spot/v1/en/#market-depth
 - Kraken https://docs.kraken.com/websockets-v2/#book

-I used the Nestjs Websocket Gateways to integrate them.
+I used the Nestjs Websocket to integrate them.

 ## Observability (Logging)
 In this project, I used pino-logger to generate logs in JSON format.